DenBeke/Urania/readme.md

 Notes
 =====

-* By default PHP has some limits
+* By default PHP has some limits.
   You can change those limits in the php.ini on your server.
 	* upload_max_filesize (should be enough for basic image uploading, but could cause problems when adding very large images)
 	* post_max_size (the maximum total size of all image you are trying to upload)